-That’s basically all there is to it.
+That’s all there is to it.
 Calculate the right amount and withdraw it by the due date.
-However, if you miss the due date or don’t take out enough, there is a 50% tax penalty for any shortfall.
-It’s time to review the common mistakes.
+However, missing the due date or not taking enough funds could trigger a 50% tax penalty for any shortfall.

 What if I have more than one IRA?

-Multiple IRA accounts can be aggregated to calculate the RMD and the withdrawal will only need to be taken from one of the accounts.
-Traditional IRAs, SEP IRAs, SIMPLE IRAs can all be handled this way.
-An inherited IRA cannot.
-The inherited IRA must satisfy the RMD separately.
-Roth IRAs are not subject to RMDs and should not be included in the total.
+Owners of multiple IRA accounts can aggregate them to calculate the RMD, and the withdrawal would only need to come from one of the accounts.
+Traditional IRAs, SEP IRAs, and SIMPLE IRAs can be aggregated.
+Inherited IRAs are separate and should not be included when aggregating retirement accounts.
+Roth IRAs are not subject to RMDs.

-Employer plans are subject to RMDs and the RMD cannot be satisfied by taking from an IRA.
-Taxpayers who are still working get a pass at age 70 ½ as long as they don’t own more than 5% of the company.
-The due date for the first RMD from their company plan after they turn 70 ½ will be April 1st of the year after they separate from service.
+Employer plans are subject to RMDs, and the RMD cannot be satisfied by taking from an IRA.
+Taxpayers still working get a pass at age 72 as long as they do not own more than 5% of the company.
+After they turn 72, the due date for the first RMD from their company plan will be April 1st of the year after they separate from service.

-There is another exception for taxpayers who participated in a 403(b) plan before 1987.
-For these plans the RMD for contributions made before 1987 do not have to be taken until age 75.
-Taxpayers should have a statement showing the plan balance on December 31, 1986 as documentation to prove the exemption.
-Any funds contributed on or after January 1, 1987 and the earnings on the pre-1987 balance are subject to the age 70 ½ due date making this a complicated calculation to track.
+There is another exception, however, for taxpayers who participated in a 403(b) plan before 1987.
+For these plans, the RMD for contributions made before 1987 are not required until age 75.
+Taxpayers should have a statement showing the plan balance on December 31, 1986, as documentation to prove the exemption.
+Any funds contributed on or after January 1, 1987, and the earnings on the pre-1987 balance are subject to the age 72 due date, making this a complicated calculation to track.

 The standard April 1st RMD applies to all other amounts in the plan, including earnings on the pre-1987 balance.
 Due to attrition, this exception applies to fewer people each year, but advisers should still know about it.

-Taxpayers with more than one employer plan will have to calculate the RMD for each plan and take the withdrawal from the plan.
+Taxpayers with more than one employer plan will need to calculate the RMD for each plan and take the withdrawal from that particular plan.
 The exception to this rule occurs when a taxpayer has more than one 403(b) account.
 The account owner can aggregate all their 403(b) account balances and take the RMD from just one of the accounts.

 How is the RMD determined for an inherited IRA?

-RMDs from the deceased IRA owner who was past age 70 ½ must be taken by year end by the beneficiary.
-The beneficiary takes the year-of-death RMD and reports the income on his or her tax return.
-It does not go on the decedent’s final income tax return or on his or her estate income tax return.
-The year-of-death RMD is based on the amount the decedent would have had to take had he or she lived.
-The following year, the beneficiary calculates the amount based on the longer of his own life expectancy or the deceased owner’s remaining life expectancy.
+For IRA owners who were past age 72 in the year of death, the RMD must be taken by the beneficiary.
+The beneficiary takes the year-of-death RMD and reports the income on their tax return.
+It does not go on the decedent’s final income tax return or their estate income tax return.
+The year-of-death RMD is based on the decedent’s distribution had they lived.

-- IRAs can be aggregated and the RMD satisfied from just one of the accounts.
+- IRAs can be aggregated, and the RMD can be satisfied from just one of the accounts.